rafi007akhtar/msal-angular-demo/tutorial-steps.md

 ---

-## Setting up Microsoft SSO with the Angular App
+## Setting up Microsoft Azure with the Angular App

 Open the app.module.ts file, and write the following factory method in it.
 It will be used to instantiate an MSAL instance.
 Replace with the strings mentioned in the App Registrations page.